rosicrucianom/rosicrucianom.github.io/omyeowamsom.md

 YEO WAMS OM = J u a n
 VERB THAT CREATES = Verb made flesh
 ROSE CROSS = Verb made man
-THE MASTER = A Man
+THE MASTER = The Man

-The Rosicrucian is the fruit of several purifications, unceasing reflexions, torment trials and superhuman sacrifices.
+The Rosicrucian is the fruit of multiple purifications, incessant reflections, torment trials and superhuman sacrifices.

-The Rosicrucian is in time, in eternity and also goes beyond time and eternity...
-Not as a lamb, but as a skylight where the souls anxious for light find themselves reverent to.
+The Rosicrucian is in time and eternity and also goes beyond time and eternity...
+Not as a lamb, but like a skylight where the souls anxious for Light find themselves reverent to.
 His word is a message of war and loneliness.

 And towards him turns the chosen ones, stepping over the warms craniums of the unlighted brains crowds.